madibamndev/sheng-dictionary/README.md

 # sheng-dictionary
- This is dictionary aimed at clarifying the meaning and significance of sheng terminologies as commonly used by certain demographics of a society.
+ This is a dictionary aimed at clarifying the meaning and significance of sheng terminologies as commonly used by certain demographics of a society.